Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - API changes or downtime may cause errors
 - Some features (e.g., confetti, Lottie) require a modern browser
 - Continuous mode depends on the app staying open; server sleep may pause scheduling
+- CSV/JSON exports are deprecated in favor of the UI and SQLite persistence (still available via CLI if needed)
+- API spec file `api-doc.da4693bf305141492c84.yml` is included for reference (the service may change endpoints/fields over time)

 ---